Floorp-Projects/Floorp/testing/geckodriver/doc/Releasing.md

 [webdriver], [marionette], [rust-mozrunner], and [rust-mozdevice] crates, since these are the most important dependencies of geckodriver and a lot of its functionality is implemented there.

+To get a list of all the changes for one of the above crates the following Mercurial command can be used:

+    % hg log -M -r <revision>::central --template "{node|short}\t{desc|firstline}\n" <path>

+where `<revision>` is the changeset of the last geckodriver release and `<path>` the location of the crate in the repository.

+Add the list of changes to the related release bug on Bugzilla, and also check the dependency list of the bug for other fixes that are worth mentioning.

 We follow the writing style of the existing change log, with one section per version (with a release date), with subsections